RamonBell/my_ha_setup/README.md

 ## System Automations
 ## Climate Automations
 ## Flood and Fire Automations

+# Nodered
+ I use both Node Red and automations in HA.
+I feel that they can compliment each other greatly. i use Node red for more complicated automations with complex conditions.
+1) I like the visualization of the flow.
+2) I suck at Yaml and unless I can use the UI the automation will fail.
+Here is a link for my Node Red flows:

 # Sensors
  I use alot of sensors that make decisions for my home automations